Nine-year-old child genius to graduate university

 The TUE has allowed Laurent to complete his course faster than other students.

-"That is not unusual," said Sjoerd Hulshof, education director of the TUE bachelor's degree in Electrical Engineering, in a statement.
+"That is not unusual," said Sjoerd Hulshof, education director of the TUE bachelor's degree in electrical engineering, in a statement.

 "Special students that have good reasons for doing so can arrange an adjusted schedule.
 In much the same way we help students who participate in top sport."